Call of Duty: World at War (Nintendo DS)

 Call of Duty: World at War is a first-person shooter video game in the Call of Duty franchise, released for the Nintendo DS.
+It was released by Activision, alongside the console versions of the game, in November 2008.
 The game takes place during World War II and features many elements of gameplay typical to the series, including vehicular missions and the usage of iron sights.
-It was released by Activision, alongside the console versions of the game, in November 2008.

 Gameplay

 Gameplay and controls in World at War remain similar to Modern Warfare.
 The directional pad controls movement.
 The touch screen is utilized for aiming, as well as switching and reloading weapons, and several minigames.
 The shoulder buttons are used to fire whatever weapon is equipped.
 The player double-taps the touch screen, or taps an icon on the touch screen, to go in and out of "aim-down sight" mode, which uses the weapon's iron sights to aim more accurately.

 The game includes a campaign with a series of missions based in World War II's Pacific Ocean theater of World War II and Eastern front with American, British and Soviet campaigns.
 Missions are chronological and often sequential.
 World at War offers a quick play mode that lets the player access any mission they have won in the campaign.

 World at War features console-style achievements, where the player receives an award for accomplishing a specific feat during gameplay, such as finishing a campaign or killing a certain number of enemies.
 There are also "collectables", star-shaped pickups, hidden in each mission.
 A challenge mode exists in which the player must complete a level segment in a limited time while fulfilling special goals such as scoring a certain number of grenade and melee kills.

 Compared to the previous title developed by N-Space, World at War had improved in-level geometry, more responsive sprints and crouches, and 3D-modeled iron sights.
 The game runs at 30 frames per second.

 There are several "minigames" based on real tasks undertaken in the field.
 Touchscreen-based minigames place the player in charge of defusing mines, sending Morse code radio messages, and bandaging wounded allies, as well as rotating wheels to aim mortar and artillery weapons.
 The player mans additional emplacements including machine-gun turrets and anti-aircraft guns.
 There is a parachuting segment of one mission.
 There are also tank levels in which player controls the tank's turret and machine-gun.

 World at War includes online multiplayer as well as local multiplayer.
 Up to four players can be supported online with four different types of game.
 No perks or multiplayer rank-ups are included in the game, nor does the game have a zombie mode from its console counterparts; the first and only Call of Duty DS game to have such a mode would be Black Ops.